vantage-sh/docs.vantage.sh/docs/workspaces.md

 2. From the left navigation, click **Integrations**.
 3. All your provider integrations are displayed.
 Click the settings icon (looks like a wheel) next to an integration (e.g., Fastly) in the list.
 4. The provider's integration page is displayed.
 Click the settings icon next to a listed account.
 5. The **Manage Connection** page is displayed.
-Under **Workspace Access** select or deselect the checkbox next to a listed workspace to specify which workspaces the integration is associated with.
+Under **Workspace Access**, select or deselect the checkbox next to a listed workspace to specify which workspaces the integration is associated with.

 In the below example, the Fastly integration is only available in the _Demo Accounts_ workspace.
 If you navigate to the _Management_ or _Marketing_ workspace, you'll be unable to view Fastly cost data in Cost Reports or other Vantage features.